-Land tax
+• Land tax

-Land tax is calculated in accordance with a formula that takes into account the number of square meters, the ranking of the town/village where the land is situated, the area within the locality and the purpose for which the land is used.
+Land tax is calculated in accordance with a formula that takes into account the number of m, the ranking of the town/village where the land is situated, the area within the locality and the purpose for which the land is used.
 Each local council approves the methodology for determining the land tax following the general rules provided by the fiscal code.
 The land beneath a building is tax exempt.

 As with building tax, local authorities are allowed to grant tax exemptions for companies, on the basis of plans for regional development.

-Agricultural lands located outside municipal boundaries can be transferred, by sale, before the 8th anniversary of their purchase, with the obligation to pay a tax in amount of 80% applied on the positive difference between the value of agricultural land from the date of sale and that from the date of purchase, determined according to the indicative value established by the expertise drawn up by the chamber of notaries public or the minimum value established by the market study carried out by the chambers notaries public, as the case may be.
+Agricultural lands located outside municipal boundaries can be transferred, by sale, before the 8th anniversary of their purchase, with the obligation to pay a tax in amount of 80% of the amount representing the difference between the sale price and the purchase price, calculated based on the public notaries' valuation grids for that period.

-In case of transfer, through sale, of the control package of the companies that own agricultural lands located outside municipal boundaries and which represent more than 25% of their assets, before the 8th anniversary of their purchase, the seller will have the obligation to pay a tax in amount of 80% applied on the positive difference between the land value existing at the time of the sale of the control package and that at the time of land acquisition, determined according to the indicative value established by the expertise drawn up by the chamber of notaries public or the minimum value established by the market study carried out by the chambers notaries public, as the case may be.
+In case of direct or indirect transfer of the control package of the companies that own agricultural lands located outside municipal boundaries and which represent more than 25% of their assets, before the 8th anniversary of their purchase, the seller will have the obligation to pay a tax in amount of 80% of the difference in value of the respective lands between the moment the lands were acquired and the moment of alienation of the control package, calculated based on the public notaries' valuation grids.
+In such case, any double taxation is prohibited.